 - A Point-to-Point Topology consists of two nodes that are communicating directly.
 A typical example is a telephonic call where two nodes are connected for communication.

-- This communication is opposite to Point-to-many communication, where there are a single sender and multiple receivers.
+- This communication is opposite to Point-to-many contact, where a single sender and multiple receivers exist.

-- A telephonic call two-way radio communicating is a typical example of it.
+- A telephone call or two-way radio communication is a typical example of it.

 - Fast and secure.

 - Single-node failure does not affect others.

 - This is one of the most popular and widely implemented types of topology.

 - It is a wide network of interconnected web pages that are connected.